 Treating Sports - the Most Common Type of Physiotherapy

 Treating and preventing sports injuries is one of the most common types of physiotherapy.
-At Studio One Physiotherapy we attend to lots of active people that want to be able to continue their favourite sport.
+At ReGen Physio & Wellness we attend to lots of active people that want to be able to continue their favourite sport.

 Sports injuries are very common, among both pro athletes and the hobby players.
 If you regularly exercise, or plan to regularly exercise, it is a good idea to consult one of our PTs about correct posture, warm-ups and other ways to prevent sports injuries.